chisun-joung/veracode-manual-for-gitlab/README.md

 A demo java application, with a full yml pipeline and all possible scanning technologies set up.
 As well integrating reporting functionality.

 ### General GitLab environment variables
+For all scanning and reporting work properly you need to set up a few GitLab environment variable that will be (automatically) picked up by the pipeline tasks.
+The configuration will be done on your repository at Settings -> CI/CD -> Variables.
+(GitLab_CICD_Variables.png)
+6 Variables are the required minimum for this example to work properly.
+- VERACODE_API_ID
+- VERACODE_API_KEY
+- SRCCLR_API_TOKEN
+- PRIVATE_TOKEN
+- JSP_ROOT
+- SRC_ROOT

 ### Scanning
 This part will explain how you actually do the scanning as an autoamted part of your pipeline.